 Aspiring physical therapists or physical therapy assistants should also pursue their majors at accredited schools.
 The Commission on Accreditation in Physical Therapy Education (CAPTE) approves physical therapy programs.

 Pre-Physical Therapy Degree Program Overview

 Common majors of study for prospective physical therapy students include biology, psychology, sociology and chemistry.
 These programs tend to include the courses that are necessary to enter a graduate-level physical therapy program.
 Although course requirements vary by schools, there are certain areas of study a prospective physical therapy student should pursue regardless of his or her major.
 Some of these courses include:

 - Human anatomy and physiology

 Continuing Education in Physical Therapy

 With a bachelor's degree, individuals can apply for admittance into a physical therapy graduate program.
 Most states require prospective physical therapists to have a master's or doctoral degree to qualify for licensure.
-Both physical therapy assistant and physical therapy candidates must pass the National Physical Therapy Exam (NPTE) to earn a license as either a physical therapy assistant or physical therapist.
+Both physical therapy assistant and physical therapy candidates must pass the National Physical Therapy Exam (NPTE) to earn a license.

 Related to Physical Therapist Major

 Physical therapy is a division of the health industry that specializes in the maximization of mobility.
 Physical therapists...

 Undergraduate programs focusing specifically on physical therapy are rare because a master's or doctoral degree is required to...